 Sometimes it’s the corrupt PST file or a corrupt Profile that can cause Outlook to crash.
-If can cause to crash due to an improper shutdown of Outlook, sometimes the PST size is huge like around 2 or 3 GB it time to use a new PST for better performance of Outlook.
+If it can cause a crash due to an improper shutdown of Outlook – sometimes the PST size is huge like around 2 or 3 GB – then it is time to use a new PST for better performance of Outlook.

 Corrupt PST file in Outlook